DHTMLX/docs-suite/docs/grid/api/treegrid_mode/grid_aftercollapse_event.md

 # afterCollapse

-@short: fires after collapsing Grid in the TreeGrid mode
+@short: fires after collapsing a treegrid

 :::note
-The event works only for Grid with the `type:"tree"` configuration option
+The event works only for Grid with the `type: "tree"` configuration option
 :::

 @signature: {'afterCollapse: (rowId: string | number) => void;'}